RichCini/LomasBoards/README.md

 Practical Peripherals Serial/Parallel converter/buffer.
 Although I haven't tested it, it's possible the LPT-Capture would work on that port.

+In the process of debugging Mode 6 video (mentioned above) some users reported that depending on the S-100 backplane used, a pull-up resistor might be needed on PRDY (pin 72).
+There is a note on the schematic about this, but the original design did not include one.
+RN4 pin 3 (4.7k resistor array) can be connected to pin 72 (on the rear) of the S-100 edge connector.

 ### Status - version 1.0-005 Working
 Works!
 PC-DOS 3 reports 256k of RAM which is correct.